 Our managing attorney, TJ Mills, has over 20 years of experience in the field of immigration law.
 Before coming to NYAC-JFON, TJ worked for 7 years as an Asylum Officer for the Department of Justice in Los Angeles and New York.
-For the past 14 years, TJ has represented our clients before the courts, the Board of Immigration Appeals (BIA), consular offices, and the United States Citizenship and Immigration Services (USCIS).
+Since 1999, TJ has represented our clients before the courts, the Board of Immigration Appeals (BIA), consular offices, and the United States Citizenship and Immigration Services (USCIS).
 He has Federal Circuit, District Court, and agency appellate experience, including representation of an asylum seeker in precedent-setting 9th Circuit decision and representation of a US citizen in a precedent-setting BIA ruling.

 TJ has been recognized as an outstanding attorney by our partners at the Catholic Legal Immigration Network (CLINIC).
 All sites in the National JFON network, including New York, are official affiliates of CLINIC.

 NYAC-JFON has a relationship with Brooklyn Law School through the Immigrant Visa Assistance Project (IVAP).
 Started by a Brooklyn law student who worked for NYAC-JFON under the auspices of the Hebrew Immigrant Aid Society (HIAS) Young Leaders program, IVAP gives law students the opportunity to assist our attorneys by preparing U-Visa affidavits on behalf of our clients.